RavenousLegs

 Zinchen - starting point of Markha Valley trek in Ladakh

-I was happy to find a teahouse at Rumbak and few people who were walking on the same trail.
-I chatted with them while gulping down the noodles and bid adieu to the monk who served me.
-After a gradual climb, we arrived at Yurutse which had a homestay.
-We checked with the locals if we could go ahead to Ganda La Base Camp.
+I was delighted to discover a teahouse at Rumbak and a few fellow hikers on the same trail.
+We engaged in conversation while savoring our noodles and bid farewell to the monk who served us.
+After a gradual ascent, we reached Yurutse, which offered a homestay.
+We inquired with the locals about the possibility of proceeding to Ganda La Base Camp.

 Yurutse - Markha Valley trek in Ladakh